ansible/vscode-ansible/docs/README.md

 - `ansible.lightspeed.URL`: URL for Ansible Lightspeed.
 - `ansible.lightspeed.suggestions.enabled`: Enable Ansible Lightspeed with
   watsonx Code Assistant inline suggestions.
+- `ansible.lightspeed.suggestions.waitWindow`: Delay (in milliseconds) prior to sending an inline suggestion request to Ansible Lightspeed with watsonx Code Assistant.
 - `ansible.lightspeed.modelIdOverride`: Model ID to override your organization's default model.
 This setting is only applicable to commercial users with an Ansible Lightspeed seat assignment.